Do you know the facts about iron, especially as they relate to your young athlete?

 1. There are Two Types in Food

-Not all foods are equal when it comes to iron.
+I’m starting with one of the most basic facts about iron: Not all foods are equal.
 Foods that come from animals and fish have heme iron, which is easily absorbed and used in the body after it’s eaten.

 Non-heme iron comes from plant foods like spinach.
 It is not as readily absorbed by the body and needs a vitamin C “helper,” such as red pepper or citrus fruit.

 2. Iron Transports Oxygen in the Body